International Funds Transfer Instruction (IFTI) reporting: An ongoing compliance challenge

 Reporting entities can ensure they are well placed to consistently achieve accurate and compliant IFTI reporting outcomes by:

-The services provided by the Ashurst Risk Advisory practice do not constitute legal services or legal advice, and are not provided by Australian legal practitioners.
+The services provided by Ashurst Risk Advisory Pty Ltd do not constitute legal services or legal advice, and are not provided by Australian legal practitioners in that capacity.
 The laws and regulations which govern the provision of legal services in the relevant jurisdiction do not apply to the provision of non-legal services.

 Readers should take legal advice before applying it to specific issues or transactions.